gallenc/opennms-tutorials-1/session4/Exercise-4-1.md

 A starting point is provided here [etc/translator-configuration.xml](../session4/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/translator-configuration.xml)
 This is based upon the standard translations included with OpenNMS.

+We need to translate each of the incoming events so that a new event is created with the correct node id.
+To do this, the event translator must do a lookup in the database to find the correct node id based on it's node label matching the cameraId in the trap.

+You will see in the file there is already a configuration `Improved LinkDown/LinkUp events`  which looks up nodes using sql.
+You need to do a similar event lookup for each of the events defined in [etc/events/CAMERA-CONTROLLER-MIB.events.xml](../session4/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/events/CAMERA-CONTROLLER-MIB.events.xml)

-A starting point is provided the end of the file `Translations FOR CAMERA CONTROLLER EVENTS`.
+A starting point is provided at the end of the file `Translations FOR CAMERA CONTROLLER EVENTS`.
+Modify this to do a database lookup.

 You will find the answer here (but try the exercise first).
 [Exercise-4-1 Answer](../session4/Exercise4-1-answer.md)